 Other Benefits of CBD

 CBD oil is also a great way to promote a healthy mood in your pup.
-The same receptors in their endocannabinoid system that are responsible for stress response can be affected by CBD oil, which may bring about a sense of calm that gives them relief from stressful situations.
+The same receptors in their endocannabinoid system that are responsible for stress response can be affected by CBD oil, which may bring about a sense of calm from occasional stressful situations.

-CBD oil is a great standalone treatment for your dog’s allergies, and can also be used concurrently with other allergy medications.
-You should speak to your dog’s veterinarian before determining a course of treatment for your dog’s allergies to ensure they are a good candidate for CBD oil treatment.
+CBD oil can be a standalone treatment for your dog’s occasional allergies, and can also be used concurrently with other allergy medications.
+You should speak to your dog’s veterinarian before determining a course of treatment for your dog’s occasional allergies to ensure they are a good candidate for CBD oil treatment.

 When you’re ready to explore your CBD options, make sure to check out what VETCBD has to offer.
-We independently test our expert-formulated product batches for quality and safety to ensure your pet only gets the very best, to not only help provide relief and holistic support, but to help your pet thrive in their wellness!
+We independently test our expert-formulated product batches for quality and safety to ensure your pet only gets the very best product that helps provide holistic support and encourage your pet to thrive.